junming259/dotfiles/README.md

 Compare diff on two files:

 - Compare two files: open one of files; `Gdiff other_files`
-- Compare file with another branch: `Gdiff branch_name`
+- Compare files with another branch: `Gdiff branch_name`
-- Compare with file in another branch: `Gdiff branch_name:path/dir/filename`. `Gdiff branch_name:%` if the same file.
+- Compare with files in another branch: `Gdiff branch_name:path/dir/filename`. `Gdiff branch_name:%` if the same file.
+- Compare with files that are not tracked by git: `vimdiff file1 file2`

 Discard changes for unstage files: